Topological classification of time-asymmetry in unitary quantum processes: Introduction

 \begin{defn} The \emph{support} of an $n\times n$ matrix $M$ is a digraph with $n$ vertices and an edge from vertex $i$ to vertex $j$ if $M_{ij}\ne0$.
 We denote it by $supp(M)$. \end{defn}

-Note that for a Hermitian matrix $H$, the support is undirected (in the sense that every directed edge has an directed edge in the opposite direction which we can take as a single non-directed edge) as $H_{ij}\ne0$ if and only if $H_{ji}=\overline{H_{ij}}\ne0$.
+Note that for a Hermitian matrix $H$, the support may be viewed as undirected as $H_{ij}\ne0$ if and only if $H_{ji}=\overline{H_{ij}}\ne0$.
 We can think of $H$ as a weighted adjacency matrix.
 Then we have the weight of traveling in one direction along an edge is the complex conjugate of the weight of traveling the opposite direction.